New Mexico State Road 320: Traffic

 The New Mexico Department of Transportation (NMDOT) collects data for the State Roads and Local Federal-Aid roads.
 Traffic is measured in both directions and reported as Annual Average Daily Traffic (AADT).
-As of 2015, along is busiest section (at the I-25/US 85 interchage) NM 320 had an AADT of 6,369, a decrease just under 20 percent from the previous year.
+As of 2015, along is busiest section (at the I-25/US 85 interchange) NM 320 had an AADT of 6,369, a decrease just under 20 percent from the previous year.
 Also in 2015, the lowest AADT section of NM 320 was between Dona Ana Road and the interstate interchange, with an AADT of 4,773.
 Interestingly, the section the west end (between the western terminus and Dona Ana Road had a somewhat higher AADT of 5,575.